syedumerahmedcode/kubernetes/kubectl.md

 kubectl delete deployment [name]
 ~~~

 The following command takes the configuration file as input parameter and does watever is written there.
+This command is used in both when a deployment is created or updated as kubectl detects it itself.

 ~~~
 kubectl apply -f [file name]
 ~~~

-For example, kubectl apply -f config-file.yaml
+For example, kubectl apply -f nginx-deployment.yaml

 touch nginx-deployment.yaml
 vim nginx-deployment.yaml